The Meaning of Numbers: The Number 5000

 And they all ate and were filled; and they took up twelve baskets full of the fragments that were left.
 Now those who ate were about five thousand men, besides women and children (Matthew 14:19 - 21, HBFV).

 This feeding of the 5000 was one of Jesus' ten non-healing miracles during his ministry.
-It is one of only seven miracles recorded in the Gospel of John.
-It is also the only miraculous event he performed that is mentioned in all four Gospel accounts (Matthew 14:13 - 21, Mark 6:30 - 42, Luke 9:10 - 17, John 6:1 - 13).
+It is also one of only seven miracles recorded in the Gospel of John.
+This event is additionally unique as it is the only miracle Christ performed that is mentioned in all four Gospel accounts (Matthew 14:13 - 21, Mark 6:30 - 42, Luke 9:10 - 17, John 6:1 - 13).

 More Info on Biblical Meaning of 5000